 The sale of alcohol for many restaurants and, of course, bars, represents a significant portion of their revenue.
 However, along with the privilege of serving alcohol comes the burden of managing, serving, and distribution of alcohol safely and responsibly, as well as the liabilities associated with it if you do not.
 Failure to manage alcohol safely and responsibly could cause someone to be severely injured or killed and could result in fines, imprisonment, losing your liquor license, increased insurance premiums, and even losing your business or livelihood.

 Needless to say, alcohol consumption is a very serious subject and, in many cases, has very serious repercussions.
-For more information about restaurant industry standard for safe alcohol service and other requirements for restaurants under OSHA, check out Restaurant OSHA Safety and Security, and visit Restaurant Expert Witness to learn more about Howard Cannon and his restaurant and bar expert witness services.
+For more information about restaurant industry standards for safe alcohol service and other requirements for restaurants under OSHA, check out Restaurant OSHA Safety and Security.

 If you are an attorney interested in reviewing a copy of Restaurant OSHA Safety and Security, please send us an Email.